Getting a Ride to Your Covered Services

 The Arizona Opioid Assistance & Referral (OAR) Line is a no-cost, confidential resource to help you or someone you know who is struggling with opioids.
 The Arizona OAR Line is a 24/7 hotline that helps anybody with pain and opioid use disorders.
 This hotline is answered by medical experts at the Poison and Drug Information Centers in Arizona.
 To talk to a medical expert, call (888) 688-4222.

-Molina Complete Care (MCC) has a list of advocacy resources and groups to help promote your rights and help you understand your rights as an MCC member and patient.
+Molina has a list of advocacy resources and groups to help promote your rights and help you understand your rights as an Molina member and patient.

 Arizona Center for Disability Law – Mental Health